Pair density wave in quarter metals from a repulsive fermionic interaction in graphene heterostructures: A renormalization group study

 \emph{Interactions}.~We consider generic local four-fermion interactions, captured by the imaginary time ($\tau$) Euclidean action $S_{\rm int}=\int d^2\vec{r} d\tau \; L_{\rm int}$ with

 where $\psi$ and $\psi^\dagger$ are two-component spinors.
 However, due to the Fierz identity among the quartic terms, the number of linearly independent local four-fermion interactions is only \emph{one}, which we choose to be $(\psi^\dagger \tau_{0}\psi)^2$ without any loss of generality~\cite{Fierz:0, Fierz:1, Fierz:2}.
 Therefore, any microscopic interaction can be cast in terms of a suitable bare or initial condition of $g_{_0}$.
 Throughout, we take the \emph{bare} density-density interaction ($g_{_0}$) to be repulsive in nature without delving into its microscopic origin.
+As all the orderings (fractional metals and superconductivity) always take place at finite doping, where the density of states is finite, the conventional Thomas-Fermi screening converts any long-range interaction (such as Coulomb repulsion) into a local one, as considered here.
+Although, the bare local interactions are instantaneous, their frequency dependence develops during the coarse grain, which we account for through RG analysis, discussed next.

-To capture the impact of such a repulsive interaction on the quarter-metal, we integrate out fast Fourier modes living within the Wilsonian momentum shell $\Lambda e^{-\ell} < |\vec{k}| < \Lambda$, where $\Lambda$ is an ultraviolet momentum cutoff up to which the dispersion scales as $|\vec{k}|^n$ and $\ell$ is the logarithm of the RG scale.
+To capture the impact of such a repulsive interaction on the quarter metal, we integrate out fast Fourier modes living within the Wilsonian momentum shell $\Lambda e^{-\ell} < |\vec{k}| < \Lambda$, where $\Lambda$ is an ultraviolet momentum cutoff up to which the dispersion scales as $|\vec{k}|^n$ and $\ell$ is the logarithm of the RG scale.
 The corresponding Feynman diagrams are shown in Fig.~\ref{fig:Feynman_Interaction}.
 After performing the summation over the fermionic Matsubara frequencies, we arrive at the differential RG flow equation for the dimensionless coupling constant $g_{_0}\Lambda^{2-n}/(8 \pi \alpha_n) \to g_{_0}$, given by

 Here, we have incorporated a flavor number $N$ for two-component fermions to gain control over the RG calculation and quantum fluctuations about the mean-field or saddle point solutions, obtained by taking $N \to \infty$~\cite{RGscheme:0}.
-Various functions appearing in Eq.~\eqref{eq:RGflowcoupling}, are defined in terms of the dimensionless quantities $T/\left(\Lambda^n \alpha_n\right) \to t$ (temperature), $\mu/\left(\Lambda^n \alpha_n\right) \to \mu$, $V/\left(\Lambda^n \alpha_n\right) \to \alpha_0$, and $\alpha_3^n \Lambda^{2n-2} \to \alpha_3^n$ and the parameters $E_{\Lambda}=(1+ \alpha_0^2(1 - \alpha_3^n)^2)^{1/2} \equiv (1+\tilde{d_3}^2)^{1/2}$ and $E^\tau_\Lambda=E_\Lambda + \tau \mu$ as \begin{widetext}
+Various functions appearing in Eq.~\eqref{eq:RGflowcoupling}, are defined in terms of the dimensionless quantities $T/\left(\Lambda^n \alpha_n\right) \to T$ (temperature), $\mu/\left(\Lambda^n \alpha_n\right) \to \mu$, $V/\left(\Lambda^n \alpha_n\right) \to \alpha_0$, and $\alpha_3^n \Lambda^{2n-2} \to \alpha_3^n$ and the parameters $E_{\Lambda}=(1+ \alpha_0^2(1 - \alpha_3^n)^2)^{1/2} \equiv (1+\tilde{d_3}^2)^{1/2}$ and $E^\tau_\Lambda=E_\Lambda + \tau \mu$ as \begin{widetext}

 \end{widetext} .

 In parallel, we also consider the RG flows of the dimensionless parameters that are given by